XAP

 Service Level Agreement (SLA)

 The GigaSpaces runtime environment (also referred to as the Service GridClosed A built-in orchestration tool which contains a set of Grid Service Containers (GSCs) managed by a Grid Service Manager.
 The containers host various deployments of Processing Units and data grids.
 Each container can be run on a separate physical machine.
-This orchestration is available for Smart Cache only.
-For Smart DIH, we recommend using our Kubernetes orchestration.) provides SLA-driven capabilities via the Grid Service Manager (GSM) and the Grid Service Container (GSC) runtime components.
+This orchestration is available for XAP only.) provides SLA-driven capabilities via the Grid Service Manager (GSM) and the Grid Service Container (GSC) runtime components.
 The GSCClosed Grid Service Container.
 This provides an isolated runtime for one (or more) processing unit (PU) instance and exposes its state to the GSM. is responsible for running one or more Processing UnitsClosed This is the unit of packaging and deployment in the GigaSpaces Data Grid, and is essentially the main GigaSpaces service.
 The Processing Unit (PU) itself is typically deployed onto the Service Grid.
 When a Processing Unit is deployed, a Processing Unit instance is the actual runtime entity..
 The GSMClosed Grid Service Manager.
 This is is a service grid component that manages a set of Grid Service Containers (GSCs).
 A GSM has an API for deploying/undeploying Processing Units.
 When a GSM is instructed to deploy a Processing Unit, it finds an appropriate, available GSC and tells that GSC to run an instance of that Processing Unit.
 It then continuously monitors that Processing Unit instance to verify that it is alive, and that the SLA is not breached. is responsible for analyzing the deployment and provisioning the processing unit instances to the available GSCs.

 The SLA definitions are only enforced when deploying the Processing Unit to the Service Grid, because this environment actively manages and controls the deployment using the GSM(s).
 When running within your IDEClosed Integrated Development Environment.
 A software application that helps programmers develop software code efficiently.
 It increases developer productivity by combining capabilities such as software editing, building, testing, and packaging in an easy-to-use application.
 Example: DBeaver. or in standalone mode, these definitions are ignored.